akfreed/CppSocketsXPlatform/UnitTest/README.md

 `brew install llvm cppcheck`

-Installing LLVM brings in clang-tidy and clang-format, however you need the updated version of clang-format, currently on pip but now brew.
+Installing LLVM brings in clang-tidy and clang-format, however you need the newer version of clang-format, currently on pip but now brew.

 #### Windows

 `pip install pre-commit cpplint`

+`choco install cppcheck`

-`choco install llvm cppcheck ninja`
+`choco install llvm --version=14.0.3`

+Clang-tidy 14 is required for Windows because it has fixed some false positives.

 ### Pre-commit

 Pre-commit is a python program designed to pull public linting tools hosted online.
 It uses git hooks.
 It is not limited to git's pre-commit hook.
 People and organizations will host their own linting tools for you to use.
 Isn't that nice?

 Pre-commit's primary intended use case is to force you to pass linting before you can commit.
 Using this workflow, which is optional for this project, you would run `pre-commit install` in your repo.
 Then when you run `git commit` in the future, it will automatically run the pre-commit checks first.
 Pro-tip, `pre-commit unistall` will stop that behavior.